ericoporto/ags-manual-wiki/Game.md

 static String Game.GlobalStrings[index]
 ```

 Gets/sets global string *index*.

-Global strings provide you with an easy
+**NOTE:** GlobalStrings are now considered obsolete.
+Consider using
+[global variables](GlobalVariables) instead, which allow you to
+name the variables.

-way to share string variables between scripts.
+Global strings provided a way to share string variables between scripts.
 There are 50 available
 global strings, with *index* values from 0 to 49.

 Example: